-Amazon Web Services (AWS) is the leading public cloud provider by a country mile, but before taking the plunge and opting for the market leader, be sure to take a look at the Google Cloud Platform and perform a Google Cloud vs AWS analysis.
+Amazon Web Services (AWS) is the leading public cloud provider by a mile, but before taking the plunge and opting for the market leader, be sure to take a look at Google Cloud Platform and perform a Google Cloud vs AWS analysis.
 You may be surprised to find that Google Cloud offers multiple advantages over AWS and may better match the needs of your business.

 Google Cloud vs AWS: Market share

 Q2, 2020 figures from Canalys show AWS had revenues of $10.8 billion and an IaaS market share of 31%, compared to Microsoft Azure in second place with an estimated market share of 20% and Google Cloud platform in third place with a 6% market share.
 AWS’s market share is higher than its four leading competitors combined.

 The dominance of AWS is no surprise.
 AWS launched its public cloud platform in 2006 and has had a significant head start over Microsoft and Google.
 Google launched its PaaS Google App engine in 2008 but didn't enter into the IaaS market until 2010.
 Four years is a long time in cloud computing.

 The significant head start has allowed AWS to exert its dominance, however, its competitors are catching up.
 Although AWS's revenue grew by 29% in 2020 Q2 compared to the same quarter last year, Azure revenue grew by 47%, and Google Cloud Platform saw revenue increase by 43%.